Amulya Malladi

 Amulya Malladi (born 1974 in Sagar, Madhya Pradesh, India) is an author.
 She earned her bachelor's degree in electronics engineering from Osmania University, Hyderabad, India and her master's degree in journalism from the University of Memphis, Tennessee, United States.

 After graduating from the University of Memphis, she lived and worked in Silicon Valley.
 She is the author of nine novels, including A House for Happy Mothers.
 Her books have been translated into several languages, including Dutch, German, Spanish, Danish, Romanian, Serbian, and Tamil.
 She has a master's degree in journalism from the University of Memphis and a bachelor's degree in engineering from Osmania University.
 When she's not writing, she works as a marketing executive for a global life sciences company.
-Amulya lives with her family in Los Angeles Her latest novel, a Nordic thriller, “A Death in Denmark” will be released in March 2023 by William Morrow.
+Amulya lives with her family in Los Angeles Her latest novel, a Nordic thriller, “A Death in Denmark” was released in March 2023 by William Morrow.